 Drunk Driving Accident – How Long Do I Have To Claim?

-The general time limit to start a personal injury claim is 3 years from the date of an accident, but there are situations that allow for this time limit to be extended or suspended.
+The general time limit to start a road traffic accident claim is 3 years from the date of the incident, but there are situations that allow for this time limit to be extended or suspended.

 For example, if you had only become aware of your injuries from the drunk driving accident at a later date, then as per the Limitation Act 1980, either the date you receive your medical diagnosis or the date you became aware of these injuries could act as your date of knowledge.
 This can be used as the start of the time limit.